jlmaurer/gemlab/fringe/tutorial_MLE.md

 After finishing step 4, we will get the `timeseries.h5`, `temporalCoherence.h5`, `maskPS.h5`, `inputs/ifgramStack.h5`, and `inputs/geometryRadar.h5`.

-Choose the reference point and decide the correction that you want to do in mintpy.
+Choose the reference point (`findRP.py`) and decide the correction you want in mintpy.

 ```bash
 reference_point.py timeseries.h5 -y 7069 -x 2552